Sinusitis

 - Drink plenty of water to keep your mucus thin.

-- Get plenty of sleep.
+- Get plenty of deep sleep.
 Sleep with your head raised, and on your back.
 Sleep on one side if it helps to make breathing easier.
+How to sleep deeply every night.

 - Put a warm, moist washcloth over the face for 5 to 10 minutes several times a day to relieve pain.